glmmTMB/glmmTMB/README.md

 12-13 lunch

-coffee breaks as needed
+coffee breaks ad libitum

-* We could take a group excursion in the second half of the week if the weather cooperates (e.g., hike Rigi or boating on Zürichsee).
+We could take a group excursion in the second half of the week if the weather cooperates (e.g., hike Rigi or boating on Zürichsee).
 We will continue to discuss the project while on the excursion, leading to new insights.

 Goals for each day
 ==========